The State of Shopify in 2023: 30+ New Statistics

 Shopify gives merchants the opportunity to sell their products internationally, and shoppers are more than willing to buy from overseas.
 30% of shoppers say they’re considering making an overseas purchase.

-39% of online shoppers find their products through search engines (Wunderman Thompson)
+In total, 39% of online shoppers use search engines to find products (Wunderman Thompson)

 Search engines are the top channel for discovering online shopping products.
 33% of online shoppers find their products mainly through social media, while 29% find them through Amazon.